 This incredible herb is one you can grow easily in your courtyard herb garden.
-You can pick a leaf each day and chew it for headache prevention giving results over the long-term.
+You can pick a leaf each day and chew it for headache prevention giving results over the long term.
 Bitter but powerful and worth the short burst of intense flavour.

-Feverfew is a traditional medicinal herb which is commonly used to prevent migraine headaches.
+Feverfew is a traditional medicinal herb that is commonly used to prevent migraine headaches.
 It is a medicinal plant traditionally used for the treatment of fevers, migraine headaches, rheumatoid arthritis, stomach aches, toothaches, insect bites, infertility, and problems with menstruation and labor during childbirth.
 The feverfew herb has a long history of use in traditional and folk medicine, especially among Greek and early European herbalists.
 Feverfew has also been used for psoriasis allergies, asthma, tinnitus, dizziness, nausea, and vomiting.
 (1) Is also employed in hysterical complaints, nervousness, and lowness of spirits, and is a general tonic.
-The cold infusion is made from 1 OZ. of the herb to a pint of boiling water, allowed to cool, and taken frequently in doses of half a teacupful.
+The cold-infusion is made from 1 OZ. of the herb to a pint of boiling water, allowed to cool, and taken frequently in doses of half a teacupful.
 A decoction with sugar or honey is said to be good for coughs, wheezing and difficulty breathing.
 The herb, bruised and heated, or fried with a little wine and oil, has been employed as a warm external application for wind and colic.
 (5)

 The plant contains a large number of natural products, but the active principles probably include one or more of the sesquiterpene lactones known to be present, including parthenolide.
 Other potentially active constituents include flavonoid glycosides and pinenes.
 (1)

 It has multiple pharmacologic properties, such as anticancer, anti-inflammatory, cardiotonic, antispasmodic, an emmenagogue, and as an enema for worms.
-In this review, we have explored the various dimensions of the feverfew plant and compiled its vast pharmacologic applications to comprehend and synthesize the subject of its potential image of multipurpose medicinal agent.
+In this review, we have explored the various dimensions of the feverfew plant and compiled its vast pharmacologic applications to comprehend and synthesize the subject of its potential image of a multipurpose medicinal agent.
 (1)

 Method of action

 Feverfew appears to be an inhibitor of prostaglandin synthesis.
-Extracts of the above ground portions of the plant suppress prostaglandin production.
+Extracts of the above-ground portions of the plant suppress prostaglandin production.
 Feverfew action does not appear to be limited to a single mechanism.
 Plant extracts affect a wide variety of physiologic pathways.
 Some of these mechanisms include inhibition of prostaglandin synthesis, a decrease of vascular smooth muscle spasm, and blockage of platelet granule secretion.
 (1)

-Canada’s Health Protection Branch granted a Drug Identification Number (DIN) for a British feverfew (T. parthenium) product, allowing the manufacturer, Herbal Laboratories Ltd, ottawa, Canada, to claim that this nonprescription drug prevents migraine headaches.
+Canada’s Health Protection Branch granted a Drug Identification Number (DIN) for a British feverfew (T. parthenium) product, allowing the manufacturer, Herbal Laboratories Ltd, Ottawa, Canada, to claim that this nonprescription drug prevents migraine headaches.
 The agency recommends a daily dosage of 125 mg of a dried feverfew leaf preparation from authenticated T. parthenium containing at least parthenolide 0.2% for the prevention of migraine.
 Feverfew may produce an anti-migraine effect in a manner similar to methysergide maleate (Sansert), a known 5-HT antagonist.
 (1)

 A survey of 270 people with migraines in Great Britain found that more than 70% of them felt much better after taking an average of 2 to 3 fresh feverfew leaves daily.
 Several human studies have used feverfew to prevent and treat migraines.
 Overall, these studies suggest that taking dried leaf capsules of feverfew every day may reduce the number of migraines in people who have chronic migraines.
 (3)

-Another study observed 17 patients who ate fresh leaves of feverfew daily as prophylaxis against migraine participated in a double-blind placebo-controlled trial of the herb: eight patients received capsules containing freeze-dried feverfew powder and nine placebo.
-Those who received placebo had a significant increase in the frequency and severity of headache, nausea, and vomiting with the emergence of untoward effects during the early months of treatment.
+Another study observed 17 patients who ate fresh leaves of feverfew daily as prophylaxis against migraine participated in a double-blind placebo-controlled trial of the herb: eight patients received capsules containing freeze-dried feverfew powder and nine placeboes.
+Those who received a placebo had a significant increase in the frequency and severity of headache, nausea, and vomiting with the emergence of untoward effects during the early months of treatment.
 The group given capsules of feverfew showed no change in the frequency or severity of symptoms of migraine.
 This provides evidence that feverfew taken prophylactically prevents attacks of migraine.
 (4)

-During a Detox program It is quite common to experience headaches during a Detox program and these headaches are often toxic rebound (withdrawal headaches) and using Feverfew during your detox program can be useful for this reason.
+During a Detox program, It is quite common to experience headaches during a Detox program and these headaches are often toxic rebound (withdrawal headaches), and using Feverfew during your detox program can be useful for this reason.
 See more ideas for managing detox headaches during a Detox program here.